CodeToExpress/daily-interview/day7/README.md

 So, here are some tips for your next whiteboard interview 😉

-👉 Never be afraid to ask your "clarifying" questions, a question is better than a wrong assumption 👉 Make use of your time efficiently, act quick (The interviewer won't wait for you till eternity) 👉 Practice coding questions regularly (Why not join our Daily Codes Initiative? 😉) 👉 Have mock interviews (Simulate the actual experience) 👉 See videos (youtube has got quite a lot of em) on whiteboard interviews 👉 Keep explaining your thought process to the interviewer (don't just stand their blank or write code silently) 👉 Stay calm and confident!
+👉 Never be afraid to ask your "clarifying" questions, a question is better than a wrong assumption.

+👉 Make use of your time efficiently, act quick (The interviewer won't wait for you till eternity)

+👉 Practice coding questions regularly (Why not join our Daily Codes Initiative? 😉)

+👉 Have mock interviews (Simulate the actual experience)

+👉 See videos (youtube has got quite a lot of em) on whiteboard interviews

+👉 Keep explaining your thought process to the interviewer (don't just stand their blank or write code silently)

+👉 Stay calm and confident!

 ### Want to add more? or find something wrong? or want to give your views?